 When using this general data and information, FR Media GmbH does not draw any conclusions about the data subject.
 Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website as well as the advertising for it, (3) ensure the long-term functionality of our information technology systems and the technology of our website, and (4) provide law enforcement authorities with the information necessary for prosecution in the event of a cyberattack.
 These anonymously collected data and information are therefore evaluated by FR Media GmbH statistically, on the one hand, and with the aim of increasing data protection and data security in our company, on the other hand, in order to ultimately ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

 The data subject has the opportunity to register on the website of the controller, providing personal data.
 Which personal data is transmitted to the controller is determined by the respective input mask used for registration.
 The personal data entered by the data subject is collected and stored exclusively for internal use by the controller and for its own purposes.
-The controller may arrange for the transfer to one or more processors, for example, a parcel service provider, who also uses the personal data exclusively for an internal use attributable to the controller.
+The controller may arrange for the transfer to one or more processors, for example, a shipping agency, who also uses the personal data exclusively for an internal use attributable to the controller.

-By registering on the website of the controller, the IP address assigned by the Internet Service Provider (ISP) of the data subject, the date, and the time of registration are also stored.
-This data is stored against the background that this is the only way to prevent the misuse of our services and, if necessary, to enable the investigation of committed offenses.
-In this respect, the storage of this data is necessary to secure the controller.
+By registering on the controller's website, the IP address assigned by the Internet Service Provider (ISP) of the data subject, the date, and the time of registration are also stored.
+This data is stored because this is the only way to prevent the misuse of our services and, if necessary, to enable the investigation of committed offenses.
+In this respect, the storage of this data is necessary to protect the controller.
 This data is generally not passed on to third parties, unless there is a legal obligation to pass it on or the transfer serves criminal prosecution.

-The registration of the data subject, with the voluntary provision of personal data, serves the controller to offer the data subject content or services that, due to their nature, can only be offered to registered users.
+The registration of the data subject, with the voluntary provision of personal data, enables the controller to offer the data subject content or services that, due to their nature, can only be offered to registered users.
 Registered persons are free to change the personal data provided during registration at any time or to have it completely deleted from the controller's database.

 The controller shall, at any time upon request, provide any data subject with information about what personal data is stored about the data subject.
 In addition, the controller shall correct or delete personal data at the request or indication of the data subject, provided that this does not conflict with any statutory storage obligations.
-All of the controller's employees are available to the data subject as contact persons in this context.
+All of the controller's employees are available to the data subject as contact persons in this regard.

-The personal data collected as part of a registration for the newsletter will only be used to send our newsletter.
-Furthermore, subscribers to the newsletter could be informed by email if this is necessary for the operation of the newsletter service or a related registration, as could be the case in the event of changes to the newsletter offer or changes in technical circumstances.
+The personal data collected as part of a registration for the newsletter will be used exclusively to send our newsletter.
+Furthermore, newsletter subscribers may be informed by email if this is necessary for the operation of the newsletter service or a related registration, as may be the case in the event of changes to the newsletter offer or changes in technical circumstances.
 The personal data collected as part of the newsletter service will not be passed on to third parties.
-The subscription to our newsletter can be canceled by the data subject at any time.
-The consent to the storage of personal data, which the data subject has given us for the newsletter dispatch, can be revoked at any time.
-For the purpose of revoking consent, a corresponding link is found in each newsletter.
+The data subject can unsubscribe from our newsletter at any time.
+Consent to the storage of personal data which the data subject has given us for the purpose of sending the newsletter can be revoked at any time.
+For the purpose of revoking consent, a corresponding link is provided in each newsletter.
 It is also possible to unsubscribe from the newsletter dispatch at any time directly on the controller's website or to communicate this to the controller in another way.

 The controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject.

-If the storage purpose no longer applies, or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data will be routinely blocked or erased in accordance with legal regulations.
+If the storage purpose no longer applies, or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data will be routinely blocked or deleted in accordance with legal regulations.

 the purposes of the processing;